What is the Family Housing Program?

 - Advocacy and referral

-- Tenancy skills
+- Building tenancy skills

-- Links to employment, education and training
+- Providing links to employment, education, and training

-- Transition into independent,
+- Transition into independent, long-term housing

 - Support to link in with the community

-Please note that this service operates a waitlist and during periods of high demand the waitlist may be closed to new applicants.
+This service operates a waitlist and during periods of high demand the waitlist may be closed to new applicants.